Emanuel Navarrete: Navarrete vs. Núñez

 Navarrete's pursuit of a unification bout against Eduardo "Sugar" Núñez (30-1, 28 KOs) depended on negotiations with his mandatory contender, Suarez.
 Navarrete attended Nunez's recent title defense, and both teams expressed interest in a unification fight.
 However, securing Suarez's agreement was essential; Navarrete would need to negotiate a financial step-aside deal or arrange future considerations for a bout with Suarez.
-On 30 October, it was reported that Top Rank was negotiating a step-aside agreement for Suarez, and a fight with Núñez was being considered for 24 January 2026 in Phoenix, under Matchroom Boxing on DAZN.
+On 30 October, it was reported that Top Rank was negotiating a step-aside agreement for Suarez, and a fight with Núnez was being considered for 24 January 2026 in Phoenix, under Matchroom Boxing on DAZN.
 The WBO granted a 15-day extension for negotiations.
 The fight was announced the next day to take place on 7 March 2026 at the Footprint Center in Phoenix.
 A week later, the fight was relocated to Desert Diamond Arena in Glendale, Arizona and the date was brought forward to 28 February.
+Both described the fight as a “war between Mexicans” and promised a brutal, action-packed fight.

+Navarrete encountered passport issues in Mexico which delayed his travel to Arizona for the fight.
+This caused for him to miss the press conference and other promotional events he was due to attend.
+Despite the delay, the weigh-in schedule remained unchanged, as he was rescheduled to arrive on 26 February at 8 p.m.
+MT.
+DraftKings listed Núnez is a -200 betting favorite, with Navarrete a +155 underdog.
+At the weigh in, Navarrete stepped on the scales at 129.2 pounds.
+Núnez weighed 129.8 pounds.